francosbenitez/francosbenitez.com/contents/projects/mepc-website.md

 live_url: "https://francosbenitez.github.io/mepc"
 ---

 The first version of this website can be found at [https://mepc.netlify.app/](https://mepc.netlify.app/).
 It was built using the R blogdown package for creating websites in a easy way.
 Then, I have created this simple version using HTML, CSS, and JavaScript.

-However, right now we are currently creating a better version using TypeScript, Next, and Tailwind.
+We are currently creating a better version of this project using TypeScript, Next, and Tailwind.
 It will be ready soon!